 The immensity is startling...the majesty is striking.
 20 stories of solid rock, carved by the fingers of nature---Virginia's Natural Bridge.
 Visit one of Virginia's natural wonders, while you are there be sure to walk the Cedar Creek Trail and visit the Monacaon Indian Village, Lace Falls, Butterflies At The Bridge and more!

-Come down for the game, Parents’ Weekend or just to visit the old alma mater!
+Come down for the game, Family Weekend or just to visit the old alma mater!

 Book early for the following weekends: Student Arrival and Pick up, Graduation, Family Weekend, Football Games, Basketball Games.

 The American Shakespeare Center Is An Internationally Recognized Home For The Study Of Shakespeare's Works Using Their Original Staging Conditions -- With A Focus On The Language, Using A Stage Unimpeded By Sets, And With The Audience Sharing The Same Light As The Actors.
 As An Essential Part Of Our Mission To Be A Place To Enjoy And To Study Shakespeare In Performance, The American Shakespeare Center Is Pleased To Open Its Rehearsals To Scholars, Students, And Researchers Who Wish To Deepen Their Understanding Of The Process Of Staging A Play.
 We Invite Those Who Would Like To See A Rehearsal To Contact The Education Department To Schedule Their Visits.